 - Select a drive – it needs to have a drive letter assigned

 - Select a destination drive – make sure this is a different drive than the source drive!
 You can skip this and JpegDigger will prompt you for a destination drive as soon as you ask it to save a file.

-- Set maximum file size – Check typical size of a JPEG produced by your camera.
+- Set maximum file size – check typical size of a JPEG produced by your camera.
 Minimum resolution allows you to skip small JPEGs including the ones in TIFF based RAW photos.

 - Set some options or go with defaults – for example, check ‘Only free space’ to recover photos lost due to deletion.
 More info

 - Click Scan

 With Autosave set JpegDigger will now scan the selected media and recover all JPEGs.
 File names are automatically generated based on the LBA sector number on which they were found: ‘Sector.JPG’.